danny-dang/jitsi-research-report/README.md

 ### Network Bandwidth Required Estimation
 The most important specification for a Jitsi server (Jisit Video Bridge mainly) is the network performance.

-Network bandwidth that the server handles for 1 meeting of 10 participants:
+Network bandwidth that the server handles for 1 meeting of 10 participants with **simulcast enabled**:

+> **Simulcast enabled**: Each client sends 3 quality videos to the server: best, normal, low.
+The server then sends 1 best quality stream of the main speaker, n-1 low quality streams of all other participants to all participants.
+The server will send the normal quality videos to the user who enable grid view.
+It can easily be noticed that the quality of the video changes when switching between user videos

 ***For video conference at 720p:***
 - Network fluctuation: 1.2 (sometimes clients will send more or less bandwidth, we will multiply this number to get the ideal bandwidth)